 A social moray eel

 If most species of moray eels are loners, it is not uncommon to see a couple of moray eels sharing the same hole.
-Pairs can also live in two separated holes next to one another.
+Pairs can also live in two separate holes next to one another.
 It is believed that the sex change in a group of moray eels can get triggered by the need for breeders, which would suggest some sort of relationship between the Ribbon eels of the same area.

 Where to see a Ribbon eel?

-The Ribbon eel is a tropical fish which is found in the Indo-Pacific area only, from Japan to Australia, from Eastern Africa to French Polynesia.
+The Ribbon eel is a tropical fish that is found in the Indo-Pacific area only, from Japan to Australia, from Eastern Africa to French Polynesia.
 Indonesia especially is a perfect place to spot it while diving, in Amed for instance.
 It likes to live in lagoons and shallow reefs but can be found down to 50 meters.
 If you want to see one, look for its wide yellow nostrils that serve both as lures for preys and antennae.
 However, remember to look with your eyes and not your hands, since it can mistake your fingers for food and feel like grabbing a bite.
 Plus, its venomous saliva and food residues in its teeth make a perfect combination for the wound to get infected.
 You’ve been warned!